binarypsilocybin/binarypsilocybin/README.md

 ### Hi there

-I am thing with a curious mind and I am hungry to learn.
+I am a thing with a curious mind and I am hungry to learn.
 Currently working as a frontend engineer and still learning and building things,

-- Currently curious about cliodynamics and data graph visualization.
+- Currently curious about data graph visualization.
 - Currently learning Next.js and building a ITSM service.
 - Currently building projects at Frontend Mentors.
 - Currently training for 40k marathon.